LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.145.1
+*Released*: ??
+March 2022
+* Fix issue where models with bindURl set to true could not have default sorts/filters/etc.

 ### version 2.145.0
 *Released*: 22 March 2022
 * Fix Issue 44859